Best MTB flat pedals 2024 – 9 top options for trail and gravity riding

 Rich Owen

 Rich has been riding mountain bikes since the early nineties and testing bikes and kit for over a decade.
-While he does occasionally clip-in, his pedal of choice is definitely of the flat variety and he's tested every leading model over the years.
+His pedal of choice is definitely of the flat variety and he's ridden on most of the leading models over the years.

 Guy Kesteven